 Within five days of receiving your claim form, your employer must complete their relevant sections on the form and forward it to their insurer with copies of your wage records.
 They must also forward any documents you provide in relation to your claim, such as medical certificates or accounts and receipts for medical expenses incurred.
 If your employer doesn’t report your injury within five days of becoming aware of it, they may be required to pay a “claims excess payment”, which is equal to one week of your weekly compensation payments.

 If you’re unable to perform your normal work following your injury but are fit to perform selected or suitable duties, your employer is obligated to provide you with those duties if they’re available.

 During the first six months after you first become incapacitated, your employer cannot terminate your employment because of your injury or inability to perform your pre-injury duties.
 If this occurs, your employer will be guilty of an offence and you’ll be entitled to apply for reinstatement of your employment.

 Upon receipt of initial notification of your injury, the insurer must within seven days:

 - Provide you and your employer with a claim notification number.

-- Commence injury management, if you are likely to be incapacitated from work for a period of more than seven continuous days.
+- Commence injury management, if you’re likely to be incapacitated from work for a period of more than seven continuous days.

-For further information and expert legal advice on how to proceed with your compensation claim, please call us on +61 2 9212 2422 or email firstname.lastname@example.org.
+For further information on how to proceed with your compensation claim, please call us on +61 2 9212 2422 or email firstname.lastname@example.org.